 Consulting can mean you have an irregular income.
 Sometimes you might be busy, other times less so.
 It makes sense to keep some money in savings accounts, especially if you'll be paying tax at the end of the year instead of while you're earning.

 Think about the impact of consulting on your family or friends.
-Consultants often work irregular hours, sometimes from home, and they might be in the office at weekends.
+Consultants often work irregular hours, sometimes from home, and they might be working at weekends.
 That can put a strain on relationships.
 Be realistic about this and set boundaries around when and where you will work.

 You will already have an idea of the types of client you don't want to work for, because you know the industry you work in.
 For example, known late-payers can damage your cash flow so it's sensible to avoid them where possible.
-Look for clients who are reliable, as they will help make your business a success.
-Know that you can 'fire' clients who are more trouble that they're worth.
+Look for clients who are reliable, as they’ll help make your business a success.
+Know that you can let go of clients who are more trouble than they're worth.